geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 		- **Open**

-32. Scroll to the bottom of the page and select **Create** to apply the changes that you just made.
+32. Scroll to the bottom of the page and select the **Create** button to save your changes.

 33. The **Permission Levels** window now displays the permissions that you just added.